Physical Therapy Guide to Stroke

 How Can a Physical Therapist Help?

-Physical therapists are part of the stroke rehabilitation team.
-Rehabilitation begins very soon after a stroke; your physical therapist’s main goal is to help you return to your activities at home, at work, and in your community.
+Physical therapists are part of the stroke recovery team.
+Physical therapy begins very soon after a stroke, most often while you are still in the hospital.
+Your physical therapist’s main goal is to help you return to your activities at home, at work, and in your community.

-One of the first things your physical therapist will teach you is how to move safely from your bed to a chair, and to perform exercises in bed.
+One of the first things your physical therapist will teach you is how to move safely from your bed to a chair and do exercises while in bed.
 As you become more mobile, your physical therapist will teach you strengthening exercises and functional activities.

 Later, your physical therapist will:

-- Help you improve your balance and walking.
+- Help you improve your balance and walking ability.

-- Fit you with a wheelchair, if needed.
+- Fit you with a brace or a wheelchair, if needed.

 - Provide training to your family and caregivers.